nullzero-live/depend-en-moi/README.md

 - 🐳 Adds `.env` to your `.dockerfile` if one exists in your project.
 - ✅ Handles login and other necessary preliminary steps to get you up and running.

-Depend-en-moi is designed to get your application ready for enhanced logging in LangChain, WandB, HumanLoop, MLFlow, and more...
+Depend-en-moi is designed to get your application ready for a quick, streamlined login, and config in LangChain, WandB, HumanLoop, MLFlow, and more...

 ### Always Evolving 👷